Lindakk/Database-design-and-implementation-for-interpreters/README.md

 # Database-design-and-implementation-for-interpreters
-Design and implement a relational database for an interpretation app in SQL
+Design and implement a relational database for an interpretation app in SQL to assist interpreters work remotely